-Aberdeen v Celtic
+Celtic move nine clear after late win at Aberdeen

 Post update

-Attempt blocked.
-Greg Taylor (Celtic) right footed shot from outside the box is blocked.
+Attempt saved.
+Liel Abada (Celtic) right footed shot from a difficult angle on the right is saved in the top right corner.
+Assisted by David Turnbull.

 Post update

-Attempt blocked.
-Greg Taylor (Celtic) left footed shot from outside the box is blocked.
-Assisted by Callum McGregor.
+Attempt missed.
+Giorgos Giakoumakis (Celtic) header from the centre of the box is too high.
+Assisted by Matt O'Riley.

 Post update